 Our policy focus is guided by our 10 key recommendations contained in our Manifesto for North East Education, published in response to the 2019 general election.

 Since then, the COVID-19 pandemic has seen unprecedented changes to education, but our recommendations remain relevant, as perennial issues have been highlighted by the lockdown disruption.
-Several policy areas have presented particular challenges, and in light of the coronavirus we have four key policy focuses: Evidence-based and joined-up policy making; 2020-21 exam provision and exam reform; the negative narrative; Ofsted.
+Several policy areas have presented particular challenges, and in light of the coronavirus we have four key policy focuses: Evidence-based and joined-up policy making; exam reform; the negative narrative; Ofsted.

 Please click on the above tabs to find out more about our different areas of policy work.

 Stakeholder briefing - Roundtable with Blaydon MP Liz Twist 29/04/22

 Stakeholder briefing - Schools North East board meeting 02/02/22

 Press release - Easing of Restrictions January 2022

 Stakeholder briefing - Easing of Covid restrictions January 2022 survey

 Press release - Covid-related absences in schools December 2021

 Stakeholder briefing - Recruitment and supply Roundtable 16/12/21